 11 "And it shall be when the LORD brings you into the land of the Canaanites, as he swore to you and to your fathers, and gives it to you, 12 That you shall set apart to the LORD all that opens the womb.
 And of every first-born that comes of a beast which you have, the males shall be the LORD'S. 13 And every first-born of a donkey you shall redeem with a lamb.
 And if you will not redeem it, then you shall break his neck.
 And all the first-born of man among your children you shall redeem.
 14 And it shall be that your son shall ask you in time to come, saying, 'What is this?'
 Then you shall say to him, 'By strength of hand the LORD brought us out from Egypt, from the house of bondage.
 15 And it came to pass, when Pharaoh would hardly let us go, that the LORD slew all the first-born in the land of Egypt, both the first-born of man and the first-born of beasts.
 Therefore, I sacrifice to the LORD all that opens the womb, being males, but all the first-born of my children I redeem.'
 16 And it shall be for a token upon your hand and for frontlets between your eyes.
 For by strength of hand the LORD brought us forth out of Egypt."

 17 And it came to pass, when Pharaoh had let the people go, that God did not lead them through the way of the land of the Philistines, although that was near, for God said, "Lest perhaps the people repent when they see war and they return to Egypt."
-18 But God led the people about through the way of the wilderness of the Red Sea.
+18 But God led the people around through the way of the wilderness of the Red Sea.
 And the children of Israel went up armed from the land of Egypt.
 19 And Moses took the bones of Joseph with him, for he had strictly sworn the children of Israel, saying, "God will surely visit you and you shall carry up my bones from here with you."
 20 And they took their journey from Succoth and encamped in Etham on the edge of the wilderness.
 21 And the LORD went before them by day in a pillar of a cloud to lead them in the way, and by night in a pillar of fire to give them light, to go by day and night.
 22 He did not take away the pillar of the cloud by day, nor the pillar of fire by night from before the people.

 [v.2a] - Christ is the sanctified, set-apart, first-born of His Church.
 See John 17:19; Romans 8:29; Hebrews 12:23.